BSS Interdisciplinary Scholars Minor

-The Interdisciplinary Scholars Program (ISP) is an exploratory academic program designed to expose students to a diverse range of interdisciplinary studies within the BSS curriculum.
+The Interdisciplinary Scholars Minor is designed to expose students to a diverse range of interdisciplinary studies within the BSS curriculum.
 Study objectives are predominantly focused on the BSS pillars; Global Understanding and Perspectives, Social Justice and Diversity, and Critical Thinking.
 This framework offers unique insights into the complex, critical issues commonly addressed by BSS disciplines.

 Accepted students work with a program advisor to develop individualized coursework.
 Upon completion, students will receive recognition at the University Undergraduate Honors Night and designation on their academic transcript.

-For more information please contact Dr. Russell Frohardt, program advisor, via email.
+For more information please contact Dr. Mity Myhr, program advisor, via email.

-- You must complete five ISP courses in residence across three distinct disciplines.
+- Complete five ISM courses in residence across three distinct disciplines.
 This includes the BSS Interdisciplinary Research Methods course.
 A list of approved program courses can be found in the current undergraduate bulletin.

-- You must take at least one course from each of the designated areas of emphasis.
+- Take at least one course from each of the designated areas of emphasis.

-- You must maintain a minimum GPA of 3.50 in the ISP Program, with a minimum grade of B in each course.
+- Maintain a minimum GPA of 3.50 in the ISP Program, with a minimum grade of B in each course.

-- You must maintain minimum cumulative GPA of 3.0.
+- Maintain a minimum cumulative GPA of 3.0.

-- You must complete IBSS 4350 Interdisciplinary Research Methods course.
+- Complete IBSS 4350 Interdisciplinary Research Methods course.

-- You must present a final thesis at the BSS ISP Symposium.
+- Present a final thesis at the BSS ISP Symposium.

 - You must be a full-time undergraduate student.